sbcgua/mockup_loader_toolkit/README.md

 - date is detected by the cell format style.
 Potentially not 100% reliable.
 Also at the moment converts unconditionally to `DD.MM.YYYY` form.
 To be improved.
 Log an issue with specific example, if needed.
 - fractional numbers are not rounded.
 Results sometimes in values like `16.670000000000002`.
 Though in my *productive* test suites (which have a lot of amounts) this does not cause issues.
 Keep an eye.
+- texts with internal formatting may loose spaces e.g. `hello <bold>world</bold>` will probably be parsed as `helloworld`.This seems to be an inflexibility of `get_value` method in iXML SAP library.
+I didn't find a workaround.
+If you know a good way to solve it - PR or direction is welcomed.

 ### Sibling projects